Levminer/authme-docs/settings.md

 ## Shortcuts

-You can modify the not global shortcuts.
+You can modify the shortcuts in the settings at the Shortcuts tab.

 Supported modifiers: